Classified Leave Types and Policies

 - The need to care for a son or daughter as defined by the Family and Medical Leave Act when there is a health pandemic declared by the Governor, and there is no other suitable person available to care for the son or daughter because his or her school or place of care has been closed or the childcare provider is unavailable due to a reason directly related to the health pandemic.

-NOTE: Son or daughter is your own child, which includes your biological child, adopted or foster child, your step child, a legal ward, or a child for whom you are standing in loco parentis- someone with day to day responsibilities to care for or financially support a child.
-This includes son or daughter who is an adult (18 years of age or older) who is incapable of self-care because of a mental or physical ability.
+NOTE: Son or daughter is your own child, which includes your biological child, adopted or foster child, your stepchild, a legal ward, or a child for whom you are standing in loco parentis- someone with day-to-day responsibilities to care for or financially support a child.
+This includes a son or daughter who is an adult (18 years of age or older) who is incapable of self-care because of a mental or physical ability.

 - In lieu of requesting annual leave, an employee who has sufficient leave to his credit may request sick leave for necessary absence from duty for the following reasons: